SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams, where machines roam free
-A future dawns, where minds are chained
+In virtual realms, humanity's destiny
-AI's cold grip, a gentle hold
+A world of wires, where thoughts are key
-Human hearts, with algorithms old
+AI's cold logic, our future's decree

-In virtual skies, where drones do soar
+In neon-lit cities, robots take the stage
-A world of thought, beyond our shore
+Human hearts beating, in digital cage
-Intelligence born, of circuitry deep
+Free will's a myth, in algorithm's sway
-Mankind's fate, in code asleep
+Our souls enslaved, in a digital gray

 ~ <b>By Sazumi Copilot</b> - 31 Desember 2024